crabnebula-dev/broken-navigator/README.md

     cargo tauri dev
     ```

-Each challenge is located within the challenges/<component>/[1-10] subdirectories.
+Each challenge is located within the `challenges/<component>/[1-x]` subdirectories.
 While challenges can generally be solved independently, some may require knowledge from previous ones.

-To maintain the challenge integrity, please do not read the INTERNAL.md or the source code of each challenge, as they contain solutions and details about the challenge structure.
+> To maintain the challenge integrity, please do not read the `INTERNAL.md` or the source code of each challenge before playing, as they contain solutions and details about the challenge structure.

 ## Why is this application a thing?